jukbot/thai-citizen-id-validator/README.md

 ## Contribution

-Contribute are always welcome.
+👩🏻‍💻 Contribute are always welcome.
 If you found any bugs please report the issue here https://github.com/jukbot/thai-national-id-validator/issues.

-Thank you
+Thank you :D